dekritpn/kawio/README.md

 ## 🔧 A Functional Game Server

-To make Kawio a complete, usable game server, these essential features
+To make Kawio a complete, usable game server, these are essential features we are trying to achieve

 1. Networking Layer — REST or WebSocket endpoints to handle moves, matchmaking, and game state queries.
 2. Authentication/Session Tokens — To identify players and ensure fair play.
 3. Matchmaking System — To pair players automatically or manage game invitations.
 4. Persistence Layer — For storing player data, results, and leaderboards.
 5. Logging and Error Handling — Structured logs (e.g., via tracing crate).
-Testing and Benchmarking — For core rules and performance-critical paths.
+6. Testing and Benchmarking — For core rules and performance-critical paths.
-6. AI Interface — Optional bot integration for single-player or training.
+7. AI Interface — Optional bot integration for single-player or training.